 You can finish your novel.

 I know because I’m writing my 19th at the moment.
 It’s hard work, but it’s worth it!
 So I wish you all the best with your book.

 What are you waiting for?
 Go write!

-If you want to get started on your novel right now, and get into these topics in more detail, then check out my multimedia course: How to Write a Novel: From First Draft to Finished Manuscript.
+If you want to get started on your novel right now, and get into these topics in more detail, then check out my book, How to Write a Novel: From Idea to Book.